mudita/MuditaOS/pure_changelog.md

 * Fixed missing translation for words "show" and "replace"
 * Fixed music playback disablement after currently played audio file gets deleted
 * Fixed incorrectly displayed Swedish translations in Onboarding
-* Fixed going back to wrong window after confirming or cancelling creation of new contact from call log
 * Fixed missing "No calls yet" text in call log
 * Fixed phonebook is not handling database notification about contacts action done by Center
 * Fixed contact deleted via Center cannot be edited by Phonebook app and saved again